NULIAE/nul_census_custom/README.md

 Configuration: None necessary

-## Sends Notification Emails when a new census is Created
+## Sends Notification Emails

+When a new census is Created

+AND

-## Sends Notification Emails when the census status changes to "completed" "approved" or "resubmit"
+When the census status changes to "completed" "Reviewed Complete" or "Submitted"

+an email is sent to the following email addresses:

++ The email in the setting (Configuration-> nul census custom -> settings)
++ The two emails on the census node email address survey certifier email

 # Content Types info